cnizzardini/just-recipes/italian-sausage-and-peppers.md

 - Some canned crushed tomatoes or you can just throw in some cheap spaghetti sauce, around a 1/2 cup or so
 - Salt, pepper, and any other seasonings that you like.
 Sprinkle them in.

-## Optional
+## Recommended

 - Some cheese: Grated parm is my go to, but even romano is fine.
 If going rice, I haven't tried cheese.
+- Pasta, rice, or italian rolls.

+## Optional

 - Some oregano, you probably won't notice it, but throw in a pinch if you got it.
 - A splash of red wine.
-- Pasta, rice, or italian rolls.

 ## Items